eCampusOntario has gathered resources to support teaching and learning into the future. Visit Page

-eCampusOntario is committed to raising awareness and increasing the use of open educational resources (OER), including the use of open textbooks, across our member institutions.
-This year, eCampusOntario welcomed six new partners, the Open Education (OE) Fellows, to lead action research focused on open education and contribute to the broader development of the open community in Ontario.
+eCampusOntario is committed to raising awareness and increasing the use of open educational resources (OER), including the use of open textbooks, across its member institutions.
+This year, eCampusOntario welcomed five new partners, the Open Education (OE) Fellows, to lead research focused on open education and contribute to the broader development of the open community in Ontario.

 The eCampusOntario OE Fellows program has the following goals:

-- Support and advocate for increased diversity and choice in education content
+- Support and advocate for increased diversity and choice in educational content;

 Meet the OE Fellows